wp-plugins/backup-scheduler/readme.txt

 == Screenshots ==

+1. A list of all backup files
-1. The configuration page of the plugin
+2. The configuration page of the plugin

 == Changelog ==

+= 1.0.7 =
+* Polish translation (by Pablo)

 = 1.0.6 =
 * Add time and memory management for constrained configuration